Vision-Language Memory for Spatial Reasoning: Method

 \subsection{Dual-Memory Module}

-Inspired by CUT3R~\cite{wang2025cut3r}, which maintains a continuously updating state for 3D reconstruction, we propose a dual-memory module that stores and updates 3D-aware representations.
-This enables long-term spatial memory, mitigating catastrophic forgetting in long-horizon tasks. \definecolor{global}{RGB}{21,96,130} \definecolor{breakpoint}{RGB}{51,0,111} \algnewcommand{\Comment}[1]{\(\triangleright\) #1}
+Inspired by CUT3R~\cite{wang2025cut3r}, which maintains a continuously updating state for 3D reconstruction, we propose a dual-memory module that stores and updates 3D-aware representations, enabling temporally spatial reasoning across frames.

-\paragraph{Working Memory for Immediate Retrieval.} An agent's immediate environment is dense with information, but not all recent observations are equally relevant.
-To dynamically focus on important short-term context, we design a sliding-window working memory $\mathcal{W}_t$ to store the most recent $L_w$ representations.
-Our key insight is that the model should retrieve only what is relevant rather than treating all recent information equally.
-We achieve this selective retrieval by using the current representation $H_t$ as queries to attend over the working memory's content via cross-attention:
+\textbf{Working Memory for Immediate Retrieval.} An agent's immediate environment is dense with information, but not all recent observations are equally relevant.
+To focus on important short-term context, we design a sliding-window working memory $\mathcal{W}_t$ to store the most recent $L_w$ representations.
+Our key insight is that the model should retrieve only what is relevant rather than treating all information equally.
+We achieve this selective retrieval by using the current representation $H_t$ as queries to attend over the working memory via cross-attention:

-The resulting feature $M_t^{w}$ is an enhanced representation of the current state, enriched with the most relevant context from the immediate past and recent observations.
+The resulting feature $M_t^{w}$ is an enhanced representation of the current state, enriched with relevant context from the immediate past and recent observations.

-\paragraph{Episodic Memory for Long-Horizon Recall} While the working memory captures relevant recent context, it cannot retain crucial information over long horizons, making it difficult to perform spatial reasoning requiring long-term recall.
-For instance, the chair counting example in the introduction requires retrieving observations that may no longer be in the sliding window.
-To overcome this, we introduce an episodic memory $\mathcal{E}_t=\{E_1,E_2,...,E_{L_e}\}_{i=1}^{L_e}$, a fixed-capacity bank that stores the most salient observations.
-The model implicitly learns what constitutes a ``task-relevant'' memory through end-to-end training on QA tasks, guiding it to preserve representations useful for spatial reasoning.
+\textbf{Episodic Memory for Recall Across Frames.} While the working memory captures recent context, it cannot retain crucial information beyond the immediate window, limiting spatial reasoning that depends on earlier observations.
+For instance, the chair counting example in the introduction requires retrieving observations no longer stored in the sliding window.
+To overcome this, we introduce an episodic memory $\mathcal{E}_t=\{E_1,E_2,...,E_{L_e}\}_{i=1}^{L_e}$, a fixed-capacity bank that stores the most salient observations across frames.
+Through end-to-end training on QA tasks, the model implicitly learns what constitutes a ``task-relevant'' memory, guiding it to preserve representations useful for spatial reasoning.
 Similar to the working memory, we use the current representation $H_t$ to query episodic memory via cross-attention, yielding an episodic-enhanced representation $M_t^{e}$.

-\textbf{Memory Fusion and Update}.
-The working-enhanced representation $M_t^w$ is fused with the episodic-enhanced representation $M_t^e$ to produce the final memory-enhanced feature for the current step.
+\textbf{Memory Fusion and Update.} The working-enhanced representation $M_t^w$ is fused with the episodic-enhanced representation $M_t^e$ to produce the final memory-enhanced feature for the current step.
 We employ a learnable gate $\gamma_t$ to control the combination of these two information streams: